Just how fast is fast?

 How is the Fiber Loop connected to the Internet?

-We have begun construction of a private broadband fiber optic cable network along an 11-mile loop around the city that would serve the city’s industrial and commercial areas with dark fibers.
-This loop is connected to telecoms, long haul carriers and data centers via BART Telecommunications–a solid back bone infrastructure that is carried between the BART (Bay Area Rapid Transit) tracks.
+We began construction in 2012 of a private broadband fiber optic cable network along an 11-mile loop around the city that would serve the city’s industrial and commercial areas with dark fibers.
+This loop is connected to telecoms, long haul carriers and data centers regionally.

-With the connection to the outside by BART Telecommunication division, business in San Leandro have direct fiber connection to most long haul carriers (e.g. Level 3), telecom suppliers, and dark fiber.
-Accessing many carriers (e.g. XO Metro, L3 Metro, AboveNET, and many more) is critical and, using connections from BART and other data center hubs, people connected to Lit San Leandro can get to all of these at minimal monthly charges.
-These carriers and dark fiber can connect San Leandro businesses to the external world (e.g. data centers, hubs, other offices) at extremely high data rates.
+Businesses in San Leandro have direct fiber connection to most long haul carriers (e.g. Level 3), telecom suppliers, and dark fiber.
+Accessing multiple carriers is critical and, using connections from other data center hubs, people connected to Lit San Leandro can get to all of these at minimal monthly charges.
+These carriers and dark fiber users can connect San Leandro businesses to the external world at extremely high data rates.